Understanding Chance and Clumps

-Alright, so this will be a short one.
 A friend of mine asked a simple question about eliminating clumps in an EDH deck.
-I decided to describe how I shuffle (a pile shuffle followed by iterant mash shuffling, pretty standard).
-But at the end of the day, theoretically speaking, clumps are a normal part of randomly distributing cards and you should expect to run into them from time to time.
+I described how I shuffle (a pile shuffle to make sure the right number of cards are there followed by iterant mash shuffling — pretty standard).
+But at the end of the day, theoretically speaking, clumps are a normal part of randomly distributing cards and you should expect to run into them fairly frequently.

-I decided I wanted to explain this, and went on a completely un-asked-for rant about chance, starting with my old friend the HGDC (which I wrote about here).
-Of course, this resulted in me rambling on with math nerd stuff like the buffoon I am (though I did find out that if you’re running 37 lands then if every one of the 7.9 billion people on earth each shuffled a copy of your deck to “perfect randomness” every single day, a deck in a configuration where all the lands were sorted to the bottom would appear once every 7,000,000,000,000,000 years or so.)
-Anyway, on to the simple stuff.
+I decided I wanted to explain this, and went on a completely un-asked-for rant about chance (starting with my old friend the HGDC which I wrote about here).
+Naturally, this resulted in me rambling on with math nerd stuff like the buffoon I am (though I did find out that if you’re running 37 lands then if every one of the 7.9 billion people on earth each shuffled a copy of your deck to “perfect randomness” every single day, a deck in a configuration where all the lands were sorted to the bottom would appear once every 7,000,000,000,000,000 years or so).
+But let’s ignore that and move on to the simple stuff!

-A Simple Way to Vizualize Randomness in Your Deck
+A Simple Way to Visualize Randomness in Your Deck

 Consider the following: Imagine those underlined clumps as clumps of lands, or clumps of non-lands.
 This is what random looks like.
-The purpose of shuffling your deck is to make it as close to randomly ordered as practically possible.
-You may not like it, but this is what a shuffled deck will look like.
+The purpose of shuffling your deck is to make it as close to randomly ordered as practically possible: You may not like it, but this is what a shuffled deck is supposed to look like.

-The discrepancy is that most people will expect that if you have a 50% chance of flipping heads the results will be relatively even, but the reality is that long strings of heads or tails will often occur.
-This is the gap between what random is, and how the human brain tends to think about / predict random chance.
-But the truth is that you are not particularly unlucky if you draw five lands in a row: if you are shuffling well, there’s a good chance that clumps like that are in your deck, that’s a normal result.
+The discrepancy is that most people who look at the 50% chance in a coin flip will expect the results will be relatively even (Heads, Tails, Heads, Tails, and so on and so forth), but in reality long strings of Heads or Tails will occur — clumps WILL occur — and they don’t just occur sometimes, they occur FREQUENTLY.
+This is the gap between how the human brain tends to think about and predict random chance, verses how random chance is in reality.
+The truth is that you are not particularly unlucky if you draw five lands in a row: if you are shuffling well, there’s a good chance that clumps like that are in your deck, that’s a normal result.

 701.20a To shuffle a library or a face-down pile of cards, randomize the cards within it so that no player knows their order.

-Your deck won’t (usually) have 50% lands and if you want truly accurate odds you must use a hypergeometric distribution, but this simple experiment is pretty easy to help understand and visualize clumping… and why it is a naturally occurring part of a properly shuffled deck… and why methods that eliminate clumps altogether (or give you an increased chance of not having them, such as mana weaving) are cheating.
+Your deck won’t (usually) have 50% lands.
+If you want truly accurate odds you must use a hypergeometric distribution.
+However, this simple experiment is pretty easy to help understand and visualize clumping… and explain why it is a naturally occurring part of a properly shuffled deck (and why methods that eliminate clumps altogether, or give you an increased chance of not having them are cheating).

 Mana Weaving